Why Antibiotics Put You at Risk for Viral Infection

 Antibiotics are pharmaceutical agents that kill bacteria.

 According to research, antibiotics can make it more difficult to fight off the flu virus — by wiping out healthy bacteria and leaving your immune system defenseless.
-Drinking a daily probiotic, like CocoBiotic, can replenish good bacteria in the gut to help strengthen your natural defense against viruses.
+Give your body complete support with our Antiviral Protocol: Replenish good bacteria in the gut and help to strengthen your natural defense against viruses.

 Now, the dangerous and uncontained virus, commonly found in Africa and Asia, has millions of people fearing for their lives.
 Pregnant women have been urged to take caution in where they travel since the virus can easily spread from mother to baby, possibly causing a severe birth defect known as microcephaly.1 Even men have been warned against the viral outbreak as the virus can be transmitted through infected semen.
-Health professionals believe that without taking the proper precautions, as many as 4 million people could be infected with the Zika virus by the end of this year — largely because we don’t have the immunity to resist it.2
+Health professionals estimated that, without taking the proper precautions, as many as 4 million people could have been infected with the Zika virus by the end of 2016 — largely because we don’t have the immunity to resist it.2

 You can’t stop the common cold or the flu with antibiotics.
 But you can make these viral infections worse.